 The Society's Strategic plan can be viewed here. .

-The Geographical Society of Australasia started at a meeting in Sydney, on 22 June 1883, as a branch of London's Royal Geographical Society, which had been founded half a century earlier.
-The Geographical Society of Australasia (Queensland Branch) was established in July 1885.
+The Geographical Society of Australasia started at a meeting in Sydney, on 22 June 1883, by a gathering of citizens who were concerned that the Geographical Section of the Royal Society of New South Wales had become defunct.
+The meeting decided to form a new federal organisation that would have branches in all the Australian colonies and New Zealand.
+The idea was then shared with prominent citizens in Brisbane who were asked to support the scheme.
+Consequently, the Geographical Society of Australasia (Queensland Branch) was established in July 1885.
 Within a year, Queen Victoria granted the Society the privilege of using the ‘Royal’ prefix.
 Since 1885 the Society has pursued its main objective of promoting an interest in and the study of Geography through publications, field-based research projects, public lectures and excursions.
 For all of its history, the Society has had a presence in Brisbane.
 During the 1920s and 1930s, the Society had fifteen provincial branches, although some were more active than others (e.g. Roma; Thursday Island).
 All of these earliest provincial branches had folded by 1940.
 A Western Branch of the Society operated at Dalby from 1955 to 1963.
 In 2017, a Sunshine Coast Branch of the Society was established.

 |JP Thompson 1884|| AC Gregory 1885Adopted